marszalekm/maze_solver/README.md

 General workflow:
 * Algorithm establishes start and end.
 Image is converted to an array.
-* Loop starts and it checks possible point for the next move.
+* Loop starts and it checks possible point/s for the next move.
 * All points are stored in 2 lists: already evaluated (AE) and to-be-evaluated points (TBE).
-* For each of TBE points Euclidean distance to the exit is calculated and the one with lowest is chosen.
+* For each of TBE points Euclidean distance to the exit is calculated and the one with lowest value is chosen.
 * When it finally reaches an exit, the list of AE points is again evaluated and applied on the maze structure.
 * Now dead ends are removed, just by checking all of the points from AE list.
 * Final path is shown on the screen.